mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 - **BehaviorOrchestrator**: Central coordinator managing the entire synthesis workflow, delegates to specialized components
 - **BehaviorAnalyzer**: Decomposes complex behavior descriptions into implementable components using pattern matching and LLM analysis
 - **CodeGenerator**: Synthesizes Taichi expert functions through direct LLM generation with physics-aware prompts
-- **StateManager**: Dynamically creates and manages custom particle and global states based on behavior requirements
+- **StateManager**: Dynamically creates and manages custom particle, pixels, and global states based on behavior requirements
 - **SpeciesManager**: Detects species mentions in descriptions and manages configurations

 **Context and Generation:**

-- **ContextAwarePromptBuilder**: Constructs prompts with relevant physics rules, Taichi constraints, and behavior patterns from context library
+- **ContextAwarePromptBuilder**: Constructs prompts with relevant Tölvera rules, Taichi constraints, and behavior patterns from context library
 - **TemplateRenderer**: Uses Jinja2 templates to assemble generated expert functions and kernels into complete, executable sketches
 - **SketchRefiner**: Applies architectural patterns and corrections using a two-step analysis and implementation process